Rishang/heygpt/README.md

 ## Purpose

-- To provide a simple command line tool to generate text using GPT or Palm based on ready made templated prompts, in both `cli` as well as `web-ui` interface.
+- To provide a simple command line tool to generate text using any LLM (OpenAI, Anthropic, Gemini, etc.) based on ready made templated prompts, in both `cli` as well as `web-ui` interface.

 - [CLI demo](./.github/images/demo.gif)